truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 ## Group Commands

-The following **group** namespace commands allow you to manage group settings for user accounts.
+The following **group** namespace commands allow you to manage group settings.

 You can enter commands from the main CLI prompt or from the **account** namespace prompt.